mbelsare/imdb-sentiment-analysis/README.md

 ```

 #### 3. Class Weighting
-For datasets with class imbalance, our loss function supports class-specific weights to give more importance to the minority class.
+For datasets with class imbalance, the loss function supports class-specific weights to give more importance to the minority class.

 ### Installation and Setup